 Your BMI might be skewed.
 So, you need to keep a track of your BMI in conjunction with the following enhances accuracy for your weight management regimen.

 1. Waist-to-hip-ratio (WHR)

 Ideally, your waist circumference should measure less than your hips.
 WHR more than 0.90 in men and 0.85 in women indicates higher fat deposition around the waist which increases risk of chronic diseases.

 This ratio is obtained by dividing waist size by height.
-If your waist circumference is more than half your height, you are obese in the middle.
+If your waist circumference is more than half your height that makes you obese in the middle.
 This scenario is ideally not that best

 3. Body fat percentage

-The measure is an indicator of obesity.
-It is best determined in consultation with your nutritionist and fitness coach.
+The measure calculates the fat content in your body which is best determined in consultation with your nutritionist and fitness coach.

 4. Body shape and waist

 Where you store your body fat is decided by your genes.
 Normally men accumulate fat on their bellies while women on hips, butt or thighs

-Now that you know about it, you are in a better position to appreciate the kind of medical conditions you are likely to invite due to unhealthy weight.
+Now that you know about it, you are in a better position to understand the kind of medical conditions you are likely to invite due to unhealthy weight.

 Health Consequences of Obesity in Adults

-People who have obesity are at increased risk for many diseases and health conditions, including the following:
+People who have obesity are at constantly increased risk for many diseases and health conditions, including the following:

-Your higher weight is an indicator of high fatty tissue in your body.rephrase- Many studies have shown that being overweight increases your risk of developing hypertension.
-Accumulation of fat in your blood vessels increases circulatory resistance.
-This is the primary cause of high BP.
+Heavier weight is an indicator of high fatty tissue in your body.rephrase- Many studies have shown that being overweight increases your risk of developing hypertension.
+Accumulation of fat in your blood vessels increases circulatory resistance and is the primary cause of high BP.

 2. Coronary Heart Ailments